atoff/vatsim-stand-status/README.md

 After constructing the instance, you must load in the stand data for the airport.

-Stand status accepts two types of stand data input:
+There are currently 3 ways of getting stand data into StandStatus.

-#### 1. CSV Data File
+#### 1. Loading from a CSV

 Stand data can be read into the library via a CSV file, an example of which can be found in `tests/Fixtures/SampleData/egkkstands.csv`.